Welcome to Our Home Buyer Center!

 Your loan has been submitted and approved, most conditions have been met, and your closing date is near!

-A few days before closing, final official loan documents will be drawn and sent to the Title Company for your signature and then back to the lender for funding.
+A few days before closing, final official loan documents will be drawn and sent to the Title Company and potentially Snapdocs/DocuSign for your wet and electronic signatures - and then back to the lender for funding.
 At this time you will wire your closing funds to the Title Company or have a cashier's check prepared - personal checks are not allowed.
 If you are using an equity line of credit from another property for your cash to close, be sure to have it in a position to wire on-time.
 Once the lender reviews the final loan documents, they will fund your loan, ask you for remaining items and you will go on record with the County.
 Once this happens, the keys to your new home are yours!

 Step 6: Post Closing